Agnyaathavaasi: Critical reception

 Times of India critic Neeshita Nayapati gave the film 2.5/5 stars, noting, "Despite all the pomp and show, Agnyaathavaasi, has been an amazing ride had it either been taken seriously or been made with the same old Trivikram-Pawan Kalyan touch.
 Pawan Kalyan aces through his role as usual.
 In his review for The Indian Express, Manoj Kumar R stated, "It is strictly for fans of Power Star as Trivikram has spent the entire runtime gushing over Pawan Kalyan."
 Sangeetha Devi Dundoo of The Hindu wrote: "The film is beautifully shot (cinematography by Manikandan) and Anirudh Ravichander comes up with refreshing music that gives a classy sheen to this urban masala film.
 But these aren't enough to salvage the film.

 Writing for Variety, Joe Layden described the film as "a ferociously eager-to-please musical melodrama about ruthless ambition, violent revenge, and exuberantly schmaltzy music-video-style production numbers."

 Box office

-The film grossed ₹60 crore against a budget of ₹70 crore.
-The film was a disaster at the box office, only recovering roughly half of its investment.
+The film grossed ₹60.5 crore on its opening day and recorded one of the biggest ever openers for not just a Telugu film, but a South Indian film as a whole.
+Despite the opening, the film suffered heavy drops post its opening day, with empty footfalls appearing within its opening weekend.
+Despite attempts to revive the cinema, which included posting a cameo of Venkatesh in the film, it ultimately never recovered and only went to gross over roughly ₹60 crore.
+While the budget was only around ₹70 crore, the film's pre-release theatrical business was sold for roughly ₹125 crore, the second highest ever for an Indian film, and it ultimately ended its run with a distributor's share of less than ₹60 crore, meaning it wasn't even able to recover half its target.